 Tom Brady, QB, New England: 2000 SP Authentic

-The numbers don't show everything as he passed for 145 yards passing and 1 TD in his 1st Super Bowl against the Rams, but he made up for it against the Panthers two years later throwing for 354 yards and 3 TDs.
-Brady, too, has a myriad of rookie cards with the Playoff Contenders ($1500 and up) standing tall along with this SP from Upper Deck.
+The numbers don’t show everything as he passed for 145 yards passing and 1 TD in his 1st Super Bowl against the Rams, but he made up for it against the Panthers two years later throwing for 354 yards and 3 TDs.
+There are a myriad of Tom Brady rookie cards with the Playoff Contenders ($1500 and up) standing tall along with this SP from Upper Deck.
 Prices are all over the board, depending on number issues.

 Super Bowl XXXVII